mspnp/serverless-reference-implementation/src/readme.md

 ## Enable authentication in the function app

-This step creates a new app registration for the API in Azure AD, and enables OIDC authentication in the function app.
+This step creates a new app registration for the API in Microsoft Entra ID, and enables OIDC authentication in the function app.

-### Register the application in Azure AD
+### Register the application in Microsoft Entra ID

 If you're planning on using the tenant associated to your Azure subscription you can retrieve it.